pantherale0/ha-nintendoparentalcontrols/README.md

 ## Middleware notes

-The middleware to return the OAuth response back to Home Assistant is located as a static file on one of my own servers (available at static.system32.uk)
+The middleware to return the OAuth response back to Home Assistant is a static html file that Home Assistant will register as an HTTP view.

-The file contains no callbacks to any other 3rd party services, all it does is open a new window in your browser taking you to the Nintendo login site.
+The file contains no callbacks to any 3rd party services, all it does is open a new window in your browser taking you to the Nintendo login site.
 After _you_ provide the response URL into the text box, the button simply creates a required URL in the background and navigates your web browser back.
 Home Assistant is then responsible for closing the window.

-This "middleware" will only ever be used during the initial account linking process, afterwards a session token that is collected by HA will be used (which you will see in the config flow).

 ## Configuration is done in the UI

 <!---->

 Currently only configuration of the update interval is supported.
-Future versions will allow you to re-authenticate with the Nintendo Online Service.

 ## Contributions are welcome!